see-gee/dotfiles-plus/README.md

 ## Usage:
 The 'dotfiles' command accepts all standard git syntax, as well as a few "Helper" options that simplify some of the more advanced features git has to offer.
 Using `dotfiles` at the command line ensures that you are __specifically__ working with your dotfiles repository, regardless of your current working directory.
 This is important to note, due to the nature of having a git directory separate from the work tree on this repo.
 By default, your git directory will be $HOME/.dotfiles.
 This can be overridden by setting the variable `DOTFILES_DIR=<path_to_custom_git_dir>` in your `.zshrc` file.
+Dotfiles Plus will also create a git alias called **dotfiles** whic you can also use to bypass the dotfiles wrapper script and issue direct git commands to the repo, but still easily points to your dotfiles.
+To use this alias, simply run `git dotfiles <git_command> <git_options>`.

 `dotfiles <git command> <git_options>`
   -or-